nazra-inari/DSCI_554_project_repo/Milestone_2/Milestone_2_EDA.md

 ![](Milestone_2_EDA_files/figure-markdown_github/unnamed-chunk-4-1.png)

 **Interpretation**:
 The bar charts above illustrate a few things.
 The number of Male to Female candidates were close to even, with 3 candidates choosing NA, other, or not to answer.
 These 3 have been grouped together as "others".
 A vast majority of the candidates of both Male and Female sex selected "happy" as their satisfaction level.
-Approximately 95% of the "Female" candidates appeaer to have slected okay or higher on the satisfaction level, while approx 93% of the "Male" candidates exhibited the samee behavior.
+Approximately 95% of the "Female" candidates appear to have selected okay or higher on the satisfaction level, while approximately 93% of the "Male" candidates exhibited the same behaviour.
 There does not seem to be much of difference in program satisfaction between sexes.

 Age
 ---